johnmcfarlane/papers/cpp/contractual-disappointment.md

   * calling `std::vector::front()` on an empty object,
   * calling `upper_bound` on an unsorted sequence, and
   * passing iterators from separate sequences to `std::for_each`, and
-* C++ API Contract violations for which a test could be expressed in-code.
+* C++ API Contracts violations for which a test could be expressed in-code.

 The cost involved in testing for these violations varies.
 But in theory, all of them can be automatically checked